This post may contain affiliate links. Read my disclosure policy.

-Gluten free corn bread has a little extra fall flavor with the addition of apple butter.
-Tender and slightly sweet, this corn bread will be the perfect addition to an autumn dinner or holiday meal.
-You only need one bowl to stir together a few basic ingredients so you can bake this Apple Butter Gluten Free Cornbread recipe.
+Gluten Free Cornbread has a little extra fall flavor with the addition of apple butter.
+Tender and slightly sweet, it will be the perfect addition to an autumn dinner or holiday meal.
+You only need one bowl to stir a few basic ingredients together so you can bake this easy corn bread recipe.

 I have some weird eating habits, and one of them revolves around cornbread.
 No matter what meal I am eating, if I have cornbread in some form or another, I have to eat it last.
 I love it so much that I want to wait until I’ve finished my meal so that I can savor every morsel.
 That hint of sweetness almost makes it like a dessert.
 Or pre-dessert, perhaps, for this sweet-tooth gal.

 No joke.
 We go out for barbecue and the meal comes with a corn muffin, and I eat it after I’ve swallowed my last bites of pulled pork and baked beans.
 We go out for Mexican and I wait until the end of the meal to savor the little pile of corn spoon bread.
 I make a big pot of the World’s Best Chili, and I don’t eat my corn bread until I’ve had my last spoonful.

 Of course, even though I did write much of this in the present tense, the sad thing is that I can’t remember the last time I had corn bread.
 Since going gluten free after finding out about my wheat allergy, I haven’t been able to enjoy the crumbly, corny goodness that I used to love.
 That is, until now…

 Is cornbread gluten free?

 Typically the cornbread you would get at a restaurant or store is not gluten free, and most recipes and box mixes aren’t either.
 That’s why I can no longer enjoy the cornbread and corn muffins I used to love so much.

 It was time to come up with an easy gluten free cornbread recipe!